Gedaechtnis-Palast/Buffer-Overflow-Simulator/README.md

 After building the project you can run the `.\Buffer-Overflow-Simulator -h` or `.\Buffer-Overflow-Simulator.exe -h` command to get more info about the available options.

 There are two game like attacks you can start, a loop entry attack and a return address overwrite attack.

+### Memory visualization

+Before going into the attack simulations the visualization needs to be explained.
+There are three main areas in the memory, the stack, heap and static memory.
+Each of them are separately displayed and show what memory the program is using (it does not show everything but the necessary parts).
+There are four indicators to look out for:
+ - White bars (pipes) - indicating memory addresses not used by the program
+ - Green bars (pipes) - indicating memory addresses rightfully used by the program
+ - Red bars (pipes) - indicating memory addresses maliciously used by the program indicating a buffer overflow
+ - Yellow truncated message - indicating how many unused addresses have been truncated/omitted due to the space limitations of the terminal

+Unused memory addresses does not mean the memory addresses are not used by any program, it means this program does not use those addresses by itself.

 ### Loop Entry Attack